-Project GO scholarships from the University of Pittsburgh’s Center for Russian and East European Studies provide full scholarships to ROTC students enrolled at any accredited college or university in the US for 8 weeks of intensive summer language study in Turkish (beginning only) or Russian (beginning through fourth-year).
+Project GO scholarships from the University of Pittsburgh’s Center for Russian, East European & Eurasian Studies provide full scholarships to ROTC students enrolled at any accredited college or university in the US for 8 weeks of intensive summer language study in Turkish (beginning only) or Russian (beginning through fourth-year).
 These programs provide students with the equivalent of one academic year’s worth of language training, in addition to opportunities to build their inter-cultural competence, and travel in the Baltics.

 All Pitt Project GO scholarships fully cover the cost of: